arjun2598/FlashPoint/README.md

 | Add and cancel, sustained | 7.6 M pairs per second, or 15.3 M operations |
 | Synthetic flow | 5.7 M operations per second over two million orders |

-The performance document is worth reading for the process rather than the numbers.
-It records a candidate eliminated by measurement before it was written, an optimisation built and then reverted for producing no measurable improvement, and the bug that negative result led to: `best_bid()` was O(log L) while documented as O(1).
+The performance document records the process as well as the numbers: a candidate eliminated by measurement before it was written, an optimisation built and then reverted for producing no measurable improvement, and the bug that negative result led to — `best_bid()` was O(log L) while documented as O(1).
 Fixing it made the read paths 2.4–4.7× faster on a deep book.

 ## Documentation